ultralytics/ultralytics/docs/modes/predict.md

 ## Plotting results

 You can use `plot()` function of `Result` object to plot results on in image object.
-It plots all components(boxes, masks, classification probabilities, etc.) found in the results object
+It plots all components(boxes, masks, classification probabilities, etc.) found in the results object.

 !!! example "Plotting"